 Step #2: Arrange & Upload The Header.php file on the server

 To get the header.php file you would require the zip file of the theme that you are currently using for your website.

-If you are using a free theme then just go to the theme page and download the theme into your local computer or if it's a premium theme then download that from your customer account on the official website.
+If you are using a free theme then just go to the theme page and download the theme to your local computer or if it's a premium theme then download that from your customer account on the official website.

 As soon as you download the theme to your computer, now extract or unzip that, once you unzip the theme files then you will find the header.php file inside one of the unzipped folders.

 So now that you have managed to arrange the header.php file from the same original theme, it's time to upload that to the server.

 There are multiple ways to upload the header.php file on the website server which I have mentioned below.

 - You can use the web hosting cPanel